theima/ein/README.md

 A component uses the same template as a [view](#view-template), with the difference being that a components view template will get attributes instead of a model.

+#### Inserted Content
+Components can have a slot as well and content can be inserted into components.
+Elements inserted this way will be available for (selecting)[#select] but their content will be filled using the parents model.

 #### Initiate Component

 ```